itesdahl/NN/README.md

 - Build plate 220 x 220
 - 2020 extrusions
-- 2 x SKR Pico controller boards (use whatever you have that have enough drivers and can run Klipper)
+- SKR Pico and SKR 1.4 controller boards (not critical, use whatever you have that have enough drivers and can run Klipper)
 - Radxa Rock 3C SBC (or a Pi.
 SBC with 3-4 USB ports recommended)
 - MGN 12H rails/carriage X
 - 10mm rods and bearings on Y